YashdalfTheGray/jsmn-wasm/README.md

 WebAssembly is not supposed to replace JavaScript, it is designed to complement JavaScript.
 It will use compiled C++ apps (binary executables) and use Javascript as the glue.

+Brenden Eich, on his [website](brendeneich.com), has a video about ECMAScript Harmony and the rise of compilers.
+He talks about the ES versions and the cadence of releases.
+People are also using transpilers and compilers to get support for newer standards.

+Check out DeadTrigger2 on Unity3D.
+It features MACHINE GUN CHICKEN SENTRIES!

+## Innovation vs. Impatience

+Courtesy of @codepo8

+The deck talks mainly about JavaScript including the limitations of the language and the platform.